ship-armada/armada/GOVERNANCE.md

 ### Post-wind-down

 **Governance is permanently disabled.** No new proposals.
 The governor contract stops accepting submissions.
 The steward role is void.
 The Security Council retains a single non-renewable 24h pause authority only — it can invoke one pause on the shielded pool (in case an adapter issue affects user withdrawals), but the pause auto-expires after 24h and cannot be renewed post-wind-down. **Enforcement:** as part of `triggerWindDown()`, the wind-down contract sets a `windDownActive` flag on the pause contract.
 The pause mechanism checks: if `windDownActive && pauseAlreadyInvoked`, revert.
-This prevents the Security Council from indefinitely pausing the pool without accountability, since the normal ratification mechanism depends on governance being active.
+This prevents the SC from indefinitely pausing the pool without accountability, since the normal ratification mechanism depends on governance being active.

 All remaining actions are permissionless:
 - ARM holders redeem via the redemption contract (no deadline)